ansible/dispatcherd/README.md

 ### Running Tests

-A structure has been set up for integration tests.
-The word "integration" only means that postgres must be running.
+Most tests (except for tests/unit/) require postgres to be running.

 ```
 pip install -r requirements_dev.txt
 make postgres
-py.test tests/
+pytest tests/
 ```

-This accomplishes the most basic of starting and shutting down.
-With no tasks submitted, it should record running 0 tasks, and with a task submitted, it records running 1 task.

-## Background
+### Background

 This is intended to be a working space for prototyping a code split of: